Feelings Are Not Facts: 7 Emotional Shifts That Change How You Think Instantly

 The first thing to do when feelings are running high is to step back.
 Taking deep breaths relaxes your body, which can help you gain some perspective.
 You may notice your feelings over this short period without letting them control you.

-Evaluate Your feelings
+Evaluate your feelings

-After regaining your composure, try to categorize your feelings are not facts.
-Are you experiencing anxiety, frustration, anger, or another emotion?
-Bring in your emotional awareness of where you’re coming from and what might be causing the feelings as facts that can be gained by naming your emotions.
+After regaining your composure, try to categorize your feelings as feelings rather than facts.
+Are you experiencing Anxiety, frustration, anger, or another emotion?
+Bring in yourAnxietynal awareness of where you’re coming from and what might be causing the feelings, as facts you can gain by naming your emotions.

 Seek Out the Details Using Emotional Reasoning